reinteractive/ec2_templater/README.md

 For a full example, see the 'example' directory.

+Note: AWS_REGION must be set by ENV var.

 ## Groupings

 You must provide a way of grouping EC2's by configuring groups.